 Each performance share period extends for three years.
-For the recently completed performance period, January 1, 2011 to December 31, 2013, our total shareholder return was 84 percent, which ranked at the 94th percentile of our peer group, resulting in the maximum payout of 175 percent target.
-The actual shares, cash, and total payout value awarded to our Named Executive Officers for the performance period are shown below and are included in the Equity Incentive Plan Awards column of the Outstanding Equity Awards at Fiscal Year-End 2013 table on page 32.
+For the recently completed performance period, January 1, 2013 to December 31, 2015, our total shareholder return was 34 percent, which ranked below the threshold 30th percentile of our peer group, resulting in no payout.